Posted by Bruce Borden in San Antonio, Home Buying

 • Closing Cost Assistance: Sellers contributing cash toward title fees and taxes, with median concessions often exceeding $5,000 in this current climate.

-For those looking in high-growth corridors like the North Central area, these concessions can provide the necessary bridge to turn a "maybe" into a "yes."
+For those looking for a new home, these incentives can provide the necessary bridge to turn a "maybe" into a "yes."

 Is Now a Good Time to Buy a House in San Antonio?